TITLE 35: ENVIRONMENTAL PROTECTION

 =

-Net heating value of the sample, MJ/scm; where the net enthalpy per mole of offgas is based on combustion at 25°C and 760 mm Hg, but the standard temperature for determining the volume corresponding to one mol is 20°C
+Net heating value of the sample, MJ/scm; if the net enthalpy per mole of offgas is based on combustion at 25°C and 760 mm Hg, but the standard temperature for determining the volume corresponding to one mol is 20°C

 K